gemmacodes/gemmacodes/README.md

 ### Hi there!
 I'm Gemma 👋

-- 🔭  A junior (full-stack) developer at Bumble
+- 🐝  A junior Android engineer at Bumble
-- 🌱  Also learning Android development at CodeOp (all thanks to Bumble Tech Academy!)
+- 🌱  Also trained in full-stack web developement with JS (all thanks to Bumble Tech Academy!)
-- ⚡   Used to work (and I'm still very much interested) in science communication & public engagement!
+- ⚡   Used to work (and I'm still very much interested) in science communication, women in science & public engagement!

 <!--
 **switcherette/switcherette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.